skip to content

 00:41:36 - Chris Ferdinandi

 Yeah, that's a good idea.
-Yeah.
-The, the cookie piece is.
-It's literally just.
-It's a token.
-And then I've got another.
-Got a bunch of token files that like the file name is the token and it's got the person's email address in it.
+The cookie piece is literally just a token.
+And then I've got a bunch of token files where the file name is the token and it's got the person's email address in it.

 00:41:50 - Scott Steinlage